Message from Owner

 Dealing with the issue that everyone says they are proactive

-The process of producing the standards, keeping them up to date and checking client systems to make sure they are aligned with those standards is absolutely key to this.
+The process of producing the standards, keeping them up to date and checking client systems to ensure they are aligned with those standards is key to this.

 Dan Izydorek, Owner